RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/introduction/code_and_data.md

 ## Running the Code

-The source code provide with this guide is available as Jupyter Notebooks.
+The source code provided with this guide is available as Jupyter Notebooks.

 These can be run